jmsdnns/blag/content/tech/eyes/index.md

 ---
 title: Eyes
-date: 2024-03-14
+date: 2024-03-08
 image: images/tech/the_eyes.gif
-draft: false
+description: >
-description: "I have been dabbling with writing Rust code.
-I tell the story of using Rust to build a small project; a non-blocking, asynchronous port scanner called Eyes."
+    I have been dabbling with writing Rust code.
+I tell the story of using Rust to build a small project; a non-blocking, asynchronous port scanner called Eyes.
 tags:
    - rust
    - netsec